BS Civil Engineering

 CE 3321 Soil Mechanics Lab 1

-CE 3441 Plain and Reinforced Concrete-I Lab 1
+CE 3441 Reinforced Concrete Design-I Lab 1

 Course Code Course Title Cr.
 Hrs.